Cappello alpino: The feather

 Each soldier is issued with a black raven feather, which he will carry at all times on the Cappello Alpino.
 When in combat the feather will be placed on the left side of the helmet.
 Officers above the rank of captain originally wore a white eagle feather, which has been replaced in later years by a white goose feather.
 Non-commissioned officers and officers up to the rank of captain continue to carry a black eagle feather.
 The feather is approximately 10-12 inches long and is carried with a slight backward and inbound inclination on the left side of the Cappello.

 The Fregio

 The fregio is a coat of arms indicating the wearer's regiment.
-It is black for soldiers, golden for officers; both variants are sewn to the front of the Cappello.
+It is black for soldiers, and golden for officers; both variants are sewn to the front of the Cappello.
 Today, soldiers serving on a permanent basis are issued the golden variant of the fregio too.
-Each fregio carries an eagle with spread wings on top and below symbols, which indicate the wearer's regiments specialization (i.e. artillery regiment, logistics regiment,...) and at the center of the fregio a half-inch circle with the regiment's number.
+Each fregio carries an eagle with spread wings on top and below symbols, which indicate the wearer's regiments specialization (i.e. artillery regiment, logistics regiment,...) and at the centre of the fregio a half-inch circle with the regiment's number.

 The symbols indicating a regiment's specialization are: